AntonKettner/SelfEnhancer/README.md

 - `RETRY_DELAY`: Delay (in seconds) between retry attempts.
 Default is 5.

 These advanced options allow for more fine-grained control over the API interaction and error handling.

+### 🔮 Outlook

+- [ ] Add a CGRAGAssistant to the project to enable enhancement of larger codebases.
+- [ ] Add a testing framework to the project to ensure the quality of the codebase.
+- [ ] Add a user interface to the project to allow for easier interaction with the codebase.